DevpratapTomar2005/Netflix-Clone/README.md

 # Netflix-Clone
-Creating this repository to upload my Netflix clone on Github
+Created this repository to upload my Netflix clone on Github I created this Netflix clone to practice HTML, CSS and JavaScript